We aim to make travelling around campus better for everyone and to ease pressure on the environment at the same time.

 Once you've completed the session and obtained your certificate, email firstname.lastname@example.org to receive £10!

-As part of a trial being funded by the DfT and in partnership with the City of York Council, E-scooters are available to shuttle between campus East and West for free or for 75p per hour when travelling into the city centre.
+As part of a trial being funded by the DfT and in partnership with City of York Council, e-scooters and e-bikes are available to shuttle between Campus East and West for free or for 75p per hour when travelling into the city centre.

-The e-scooters are a safe and more sustainable way of travel.
-As part of a joined up approach to increasing sustainable travel with the City of York Council, the team managing the e-scooters are fully climate neutral.
+The e-scooters and bikes are a safe and more sustainable way of travel.
+As part of a joined up approach to increasing sustainable travel with City of York Council, the team managing the vehicles are fully climate neutral.

 Discount student bus pass

 You can get unlimited First York bus travel for as little as 60p a day when you buy an annual student pass, receive discounts on monthly or Yorkey card 20-trip tickets, or pay a reduced rate for travel between the railway station and the University campus.
 Remember to show your University ID when using the discounted bus passes.